Tongue Piercing Mega Guide With Beautiful Images

 The night before you have your tongue pierced, you should stay away from alcohol.
 You might think it would be cool to show up to get your piercing still drunk from the night before, but there are all kinds of things wrong with that scenario.

 If you have your piercing done while you are still under the influence of alcohol, it could make your blood thinner, which gives you a higher risk of bleeding heavily with the piercing.
 If you’re still drunk, the sight of all that blood could make you panic or feel faint.
 Neither one of those scenarios would be fun for you or the piercer.
-So do yourself a favor and lay off the alcohol.
+Therefore, do yourself a favor and lay off the alcohol.

 Instead of going out all night and partying with friends, you should make sure you get a great night’s sleep and that you’re well-hydrated the day before your appointment.